kostadin-t/btp-terraform/units/unit_4/lesson_3/README.md

 ## Refactoring with modules 🛠️

 Our project code has grown and we want to re-factor it, so that we can better re-use and maintain the code.

+> [!NOTE]
+> You find more information about refactoring Terraform code in the [official documentation](https://developer.hashicorp.com/terraform/language/modules/develop/refactoring).

 For that we  will move out some of out code into a module.

 According to the [official Terraform documentations for modules](https://developer.hashicorp.com/terraform/language/modules): "*Modules are containers for multiple resources that are used together.
 A module consists of a collection of .tf and/or .tf.json files kept together in a directory.
 Modules are the main way to package and reuse resource configurations with Terraform.*".

 And we will take advantage of this concept by moving all of the code into a module that contains a baseline with those BTP services we want to have in subaccounts.

 We will do this in three steps:
-- create a module folder and move the code to that folder which takes care of the app/service entitlements, service instances and app subscriptions.
+- create a module directory and move the code to that directory which takes care of the app/service entitlements, service instances and app subscriptions.
 - create a set of variables in that module to trigger the provisioning of the services/apps in the module
 - change the `main.tf` file to call the module
 - ensure that our state information remains stable after the changes

-### Creating a module folder for the service baseline
+### Creating a module directory for the service baseline

-In a first step we create a folder `modules` and a sub folder called `srvc-baseline`.
+In a first step we create a directory called `modules` and a sub sub-directory called `srvc-baseline`.

 In the `srvc-baseline` we create two new files:
 - `srvc-baseline_variables.tf`: this file will create the variables for our module